Hhbecker/OspreyArduinoQuadcopter/README.md

 <b>An MPU6050 inertial measurement unit.</b>
 </p>

 The MPU6050 accelerometer measures linear acceleration along the X, Y, and Z axes.
 The angular position is calculated from each accelerometer linear acceleration reading using Euler angle based trigonometry.
-Korneliusz Jarzębski's MPU6050 library was used for the state estimation calculations.
+Korneliusz Jarzębski's MPU6050 library was used to calculate the accelerometer and gyroscope based angular position calculations and these calculations were combined using a low pass filter for the accelerometer based state estimation and a high pass filter for the gyroscope based state estimation.

-Every timestep the angular rate reading is integrated with respect to time producing an angular position estimate.
-This angular position estimate is then combined with the accelerometer based angular position estimate using a low pass?) filter.

 ### Component Timing
 UNDER CONSTRUCTION
-Arduino runs at clock cycle of ____ mpu6050 reciever servo board esc motor.
+Arduino runs at clock cycle of 16KHz?

+MP6050 takes measurements every 15Khz?

+The reciever transmits signal every?

+the internal clock of the servo control board can be set to operate at a range of refresh rates from this to that

+The SimonK ESCs are capabale of a 400Hz refresh rate.

+The motor

 Although it's recommended to keep the timestep constant i needed to use delay() to do that and I didn't want to.